 Addiction has the potential to rip families apart and put them in a state of panic from which it can be hard to emerge.
 However, family therapy and support programs can help make it possible for them to recover in a healthy and caring environment.
 This not only manages their addiction, but it also helps the individual and their loved ones recover from the problems that influenced the negative atmosphere within the family.
-Here, at The Treehouse, we offer comprehensive and compassionate family therapy and support.
+At The Treehouse, we offer comprehensive and compassionate family therapy and support.

 What Is Family Therapy?